celsoRodrigues/prenv/README.md

 * Configure gihub webhook

 - Under your repo webhook section, create a webhook pointing to your server's ingress
-- Add your hostname in the values.yaml file.
+- Add your hostname in the values.yaml file in chart/repowatchdog/values.yaml.

 * Create webhook Secret - This is the secret you will need to add to your github webhook configuration